SINTEF/dlite/doc/tools.md

 dlite-codegen
 -------------
 This is a template-based code generator for C and Fortran (it is not needed for Python due to its dynamic nature).
+It makes it simple to use DLite for handling I/O in simulation software written in C or Fortran in an easy to maintain way.

 It comes with four pre-defined templates: